Friday, August 22, 2025

 Who?

-“President Bush,” she said, and my response was he’s very personable one-on-one, because that's what everybody told me in River City.
-She looked at me and answered, completely serious, this is absolutely true, “They said the same thing about Adolf Hitler.”
-After that—since then—when people ask me about George W. Bush, based upon my knowledge of ATX, my answer is to skip straight to the chase and say he’s a fucking Nazi.
+“President Bush,” she said, and my response was he’s very personable one-on-one because that's what everybody told me in River City.
+She looked at me and she answered, completely serious, this is absolutely true, “They said the same thing about Adolf Hitler.”
+After that—since then—when people ask me about George W. Bush, based upon my knowledge of this bucolic River City, my answer is to skip straight to the chase and say he’s a fucking Nazi.
 No lie.

 My last memorable encounter in the Old Austin was among the beautiful people and high prices of Whole Food but not on the bulk aisle.